varunkumardev/amitmerchant1990.github.io/_posts/2020-02-10-some-lesser-known-facts-traits-php.md

 ?>
 ```

-Here, `use` will load the entire `\Foo\TestClass` (the initial `\` is optional) class as an absole path.
+Here, `use` will load the entire `\Foo\TestClass` (the initial `\` is optional) class as an absolute path.
 But in case of Traits, the `use` keyword will treat the argument relative to the current namespace.
 Take following for example.

 ```php
 <?php